Loss of clerical state: Difference from suspension

 The removal from the clerical state differs from suspension.
 The latter is a censure prohibiting certain acts by a cleric, whether the acts are of a religious character deriving from his ordination ("acts of the power of orders") or are exercises of his power of governance or of rights and functions attached to the office he holds.
 As a censure, suspension is meant to cease when the censured person shows repentance.
 Removal from the clerical state, on the contrary, is a permanent measure, whereby for a sufficient reason a cleric is from then on juridically treated as a layman.

 Notable historical examples

 At Napoléon Bonaparte's insistence, Charles Maurice de Talleyrand-Périgord requested laicization in 1802, in order to marry his long-time lover Catherine Grand (née Worlée).
 Talleyrand was already excommunicated for his part in the Civil Constitution of the Clergy.
 Pope Pius VII reluctantly lifted the excommunication and gave him permission to wear secular clothing, which permission the French Conseil d'État interpreted as a laicization.
-Talleyrand married Worlée, then divorced in 1815, and lived on as a layman, but on his deathbed in 1838 he signed a document of reconciliation with the Church, prepared by future bishop Félix Dupanloup.
-Dupanloup then administered the last rites of a bishop to Talleyrand.
+Talleyrand married Worlée, then divorced her in 1815, living on as a layman.
+On his deathbed in 1838, he signed a document of reconciliation with the Church, prepared by future bishop Félix Dupanloup.
+Dupanloup then administered the last rites to Talleyrand.